MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-1/data/README.md

 ### 1. Domain rental data
 For the domain data dataset, we first proceeded to obtain the past dataset through the website dffh.vic.gov.au `https://www.dffh.vic.gov.au/moving-annual-rent-suburb-december-quarter-2023-excel`, stored at `data/raw/domain/past_data.csv`. then manually grabbed the postcode corresponding to each suburb appearing in the past data, saved them as a json file in the path:. `/data/raw/suburb_to_postcodes.json`.
 After that we scraped the property information corresponding to these suburb postcodes from the website (domain.com.au) and stored it. suburb areas and store them.

-Scraped dataset is stored at `data/raw/domain/all_properties_combined.csv` which is immediately preprocessed to remove duplicate and negotiation price ones.
-Which become `data/raw/domain/all_properties_preprocessed.csv`.
-This dataset is also backed up in `data/manual/all_properties_combined.csv` which is default path for running repository as domain.com is updating it's properties regularly.

 ### 2. External dataset from ABS (Australian Bereau of Statistics)
 `https://www.abs.gov.au/` Australian Bereau of Statistics is explored for population and income data, those data change over the years so we collected as much as we can.
 ##### 2.1 Shapefiles